 The Good Things About Oriental Carpets

 There isn’t any question about the wonder of oriental carpets.
-Achieving this beauty through the use of design and color can only be described as an art form.
+Achieving this beauty through the use of design and colour can only be described as an art form.
 The truth is this art form dates back to the 15th century.
-With Oriental rugs, the use of color and design often creates a work of art that is quite different than what one might have expected.
-It may seem an unplanned effect, but in actuality, Oriental rugs are in fact an art form.
-Determined by symmetrical patterns and designs and the repetition of these patterns.
+With Oriental rugs, the use of colour and design often creates a work of art that is quite different from what one might have expected.
+It may seem an unplanned effect, but in actuality, Oriental rugs are an art form.
+It determines by symmetrical patterns and designs and the repetition of these patterns.

-After some time different regions around the globe developed their own distinctive designs and styles in their rug making.
-In fact these styles and designs were a consequence of the materials that were available.
+After some time, different regions worldwide developed their distinctive designs and styles in their rug making.
+These styles and techniques were a consequence of the available materials.

-The art form of oriental rugs comes with several different elements including mathematics, Islamic art, and spirituality.
-Patterns utilized in Oriental rugs are not just a whim but rather in accordance with the beauty of numbers.
-Indeed the divine origin of the Islamic doctrine which believes multiplicity is an expression of unity.
-However, there is no question the beauty of these carpets is tied to creative talent and design.
+The art form of oriental rugs comes with several different elements, including mathematics, Islamic art, and spirituality.
+Patterns utilised in Oriental rugs are not just a whim but rather following the beauty of numbers.
+Indeed the divine origin of the Islamic doctrine, which believes multiplicity is an expression of unity.
+However, there is no question the beauty of these tied carpets to creative talent and design.
 But it is also very dependent upon the quality of the yarn used to make the rugs.
-The rugs are a combination of knots, rows, and wefts.
-Eventually part and parcel of the weaving process.
+The rugs are a combination of knots, rows, and wefts—eventually part and parcel of the weaving process.

-After the weaving is finished the pile yarn is visible on the surface of the carpet.
-It is in this pile where the design, pattern, and color can be found.
-Despite the fact, Oriental carpet is two dimensional in appearance it is, in fact, three dimensional in structure.
-There are two types of rug knots that are widely used.
-The Turkish or Ghiordes knot and the Persian or Senneh knot are the two most popular knot forms used.
-Due to the fact that all Oriental rugs are based upon the sequence of knots being repeated these two knots can be found in many handmade Oriental rugs.
+After the finished weaving, the pile yarn is visible on the surface of the carpet.
+It is in this pile where you can find the design, pattern, and colour.
+Despite the fact, Oriental carpet is two dimensional in appearance, it is, in fact, three dimensional in structure.
+Two types of rug knots used.
+The Turkish or Ghiordes knot and the Persian or Senneh knot are the most popular knot forms.

 Creating Designs and Patterns

-The repetition of the knots coupled with color and design produce the traditional patterns that most of us are familiar with.
-The pattern consists of three characteristics – the unit, repetition, and organization of a system.
-For the Oriental design to work it has to have symmetry.
-This enables the pattern to have meaning through change and in-variance.
-By varying with the pattern where symmetry is anticipated repeating patterns can be transformed into wonderful artworks.
+The repetition of the knots, coupled with colour and design, produce the traditional patterns that are familiar.
+The model consists of three characteristics – the unit, repetition, and organisation of a system.
+For the Oriental design to work, it has to have symmetry.
+It enables the pattern to have meaning through change and in-variance.
+By varying with the way where symmetry anticipated repeating transform patterns into beautiful artworks.

 Oriental weaving uses four fundamental symmetries in repetition to form its patterns.
-These symmetries are formed by how the knots are initiated.
-This symmetry in design is completed using border patterns.
-There are 7 different combinations that are employed in Oriental rugs.
-Field patterns are combined with the symmetrical repetitions to form the two dimensional patterns we have an understanding of on Oriental rugs.
-You will find 17 different systems that can be grouped to form the appropriate patterns.
+These symmetries are shaped by how the knots initiated.
+This symmetry in design completed using border patterns—seven different combinations employed in Oriental rugs.
+Field patterns are combined with symmetrical repetitions to form the two-dimensional patterns we understand on Oriental rugs.
+You will find 17 other systems that can group to create the appropriate designs.

-The Four Oriental carpets are a complex art form, practiced for thousands of years.
-The beauty we have all come to enjoy and value is really greater than skin deep.
+The Four Oriental carpets are a complex art form, practised for thousands of years.
+The beauty we have all come to enjoy and value is higher than skin in-depth.